-You’ll most likely know ahead of time that you’re going to get a puppy and this is means you can draw up an action plan that includes all the items you need for your puppy.
+You’ll most likely know ahead of time that you’re going to get a puppy and this is means you can draw up an action plan that includes a list of puppy supplies you will need for your new Pomeranian.
 By the time you get home with the newest addition to your family, you’ll be as fully prepared as possible.

 Dog playpen or gates.